top of page

 If you arrived at Mars, the lack of cell towers would render your phone useless.
 Your compass won't work due to the lack of magnetic field.
 So how will you orientate yourself, let alone communicate?

-That's where MarsComms comes into play.
-With the help of scientists, researchers, and tech devs, we have created a custom solution built from new and old tech, and allows communication where no common communication methods exist.
-Through the use of meshtastic beacons, mixed reality headsets, and some computing smarts, MarsComms allows you to emulate and plan Mars missions, as well as communicate with devices and people in the red desert.
+With the help of scientists, researchers, and tech devs, we have created a custom experience built from the combination of new and old tech, that allows data transfer (vitals, findings, voice, text) where no common communication methods exist.

 This experience is a two-layer multi-player experience that is used for planning missions at the Mars Desert Research Station (MDRS).